raulmur/ORB_SLAM2/README.md

 #### Usage:

 This feature is integrated with `class System`.
 The path of mapfile can be set by adding `Map.mapfile: map.bin` to ORB_SLAM2's settings file.
-See the last few line of `Example/settings_with_map.yaml`.
+See the last few line of `Example/Monocular/TUM1.xml`.

 To save a map, you need construct `ORB_SLAM2::System` with the last parameter be `true`.
 Then the `System` will save map to mapfile specified in setting file when `ShutDown`.

 With a readable mapfile, map will be loaded automatically and `System` will run in localization mode, but you can change it to SLAM mode later.

 If you set a mapfile but it doesn't exist, `System` will create new map.

+mono_tum has been updated as a simple example of this functionality.
+An extra command line parameter(0 or 1) should be given to indicate whether you want to save map or not.

 #### Implementation related: